 The federal Clean Air Act (CAA) is designed to protect air quality and regulates emissions from stationary and mobile sources.
-Under the CAA, EPA sets air quality standards for six pollutants, which are called criteria pollutants: ozone, particulate matter, sulfur dioxide (SO2), nitrogen oxides (NOx), carbon monoxide (CO), and lead.
+Under the CAA, EPA set air quality standards for six common pollutants, which are called criteria pollutants: ground-level ozone, particulate matter, sulfur dioxide (SO2), nitrogen oxides (NOx), carbon monoxide (CO), and lead.
 EPA identifies areas with air quality that does not meet standards for healthy air, which are called "nonattainment areas" (in other words, these areas, usually urban, do not attain acceptable air quality for one or more of the criteria pollutants).
 States develop plans for how to meet the air quality standards, called State Implementation Plans or SIPs.
 This means that states can have unique requirements and procedures, and requirements may differ for facilities in nonattainment areas.

 Refrigeration, Air Conditioning & Refrigerated Transportation

 A key element of the regulations relates to refrigerant leaks.
-Owners or operators of refrigeration and air-conditioning equipment with refrigerant charges greater than 50 pounds (usually the refrigerant charge or capacity is on the equipment or in the manual) are (1) required to repair leaks within 30 days when those leaks result in the loss of more than a certain percentage of the equipment's refrigerant charge over a year and (2) must keep servicing records documenting the date and type of service, as well as the quantity of refrigerant added.
+Owners or operators of refrigeration and air-conditioning equipment with refrigerant charges greater than 50 pounds (usually the refrigerant charge or capacity is on the equipment or in the manual) are (1) required to repair leaks within 30 days when those leaks would result in the loss of more than a certain percentage of the equipment's refrigerant charge over a year and (2) must keep records documenting the date and type of service, as well as the quantity of refrigerant added.
 The EPA has a compliance guide on leak repair.

-Vehicle Air Conditioning System
+Vehicle Air Conditioning Systems

-Refrigerants used in motor vehicle air conditioning (MVAC) systems are also regulated under the Clean Air Act.
+Refrigerants used in motor vehicle air conditioning (MVAC) systems are also regulated under the CAA.
 It is illegal to vent refrigerant to the environment during repair, service, maintenance, recycling, or disposal of refrigeration and air conditioning equipment.
 Refrigerants must be recovered during all service, repair, maintenance, and disposal activities.
 Spent refrigerants that are not reclaimed or recycled are regulated wastes.
 Only EPA-certified refrigerant recycling equipment can be used when servicing motor vehicle air conditioners.
 Anyone who works on vehicle air conditioning systems must also be certified by an EPA-approved organization.
 Each facility must either have a certified person onsite or bring in a person certified to perform any service involving refrigerant, including refrigerant top-offs.
-EPA has more information on requirements for MVAC systems.
+EPA has more information on requirements for servicing MVAC systems.

-Commercial or institutional boilers (for example, boilers at a distribution center or a large multi-store department store) may be considered an area source under the CAA and subject to EPA regulations under 40 CFR 63, subpart JJJJJJ.
+Commercial or institutional boilers (for example, boilers at a distribution center or a large multi-store department store) may be considered an area source under the CAA and subject to EPA regulations under 40 CFR Part 63, Subpart JJJJJJ.
 Only boilers under a specific size that burn fuels such as coal, oil, and biomass are regulated under this rule.
 Electric boilers, gas-fired boilers, hot water heaters, and temporary boilers are not covered.
 EPA has information determining if a boiler is covered and on the requirements, which include energy assessments and tune-ups.
 Boilers may also be regulated at the state level and may require a permit.
 As a good management practice, you should document your process of determining if a permit is needed.